TRAMINETTE is a cross of JS 23-416 X Gewurztraminer (65.0533.13). It was released by the Cornell Geneva

 Experiment Station in 1996.

-is too high, adjust before or after fermentation or finish sweet to balance.
+the acid is too high, adjust before or after fermentation or finish sweet to balance.

 In the year 2011 or maybe it was 2009, we used 25% water to lower the acid prior to bottling a sweet